Establishing a Search String to Detect Secondary Studies in Software Engineering: Search String and Search Fields Validation

-From the remaining 212 studies, we verified the presence of the string terms in the abstract.
-More 158 (16.02\%) studies were detected.
-14 studies were retrieved by keywords, totalizing 948 of 986 studies (774+158+16 -- 96.15\%).
-38 (3.85\%) studies were not retrieved by our string.
+We executed the validation process defined in Section \ref{valprocess1}.
+Its results is presented in Table \ref{tbl:Calibration_Abstract}.
+For more detailed results see Table IV - in the Supplementary Tables document\footnotemark[\value{footnote}].
+After analyzing the presence of string terms in the title of each study we can conclude that our string was able to detect 1202 studies (78.2\%) out of the 1537 secondary studies from the control group (see Table \ref{tbl:Calibration_Abstract} column 2 -- line 26).

-The string was not able to detect studies categorized as meta-analysis (6 studies), survey (17 studies) and literature analysis (2 studies).
+From the remaining 335 studies, we verified if a string' term were present in the abstract.
+A total of 220 additional studies were detected.
+13 studies were retrieved by keywords, totaling 1435 of 1537 studies (1171+220+13 -- 93.4\%); 102 (6.6\%) studies were not retrieved by our proposed string.